-- Decide what kinds of publicity you'd like: If you want a simple listing in the community calendar, that's easy.
+- Decide what kind of publicity you'd like: If you want a simple listing in the community calendar, that's easy.
 Just use our calendar listing format to send the details to the calendar editors of the local papers and TV stations and the news directors at the radio stations.
 Public service announcements derived from these listings are a free way to get publicity on radio stations for certain newsworthy or philanthropic events.
 One caution: Proofread your submission carefully.
 Once the information gets out into the public sphere, it will be difficult to correct any mistakes.
 If you'd like a fresh eye on your work, please contact University Communications.
 We'd be happy to check grammar and style for you.

 - News stories are not ads: They cannot be bought and/or ordered on demand.
 You must purchase an ad, and to do so, you can contact the classified or display advertising ad representative at the newspaper or magazine you want to advertise in.
 They will discuss rates and design with you.
 Generally, University Communications does not arrange for or purchase ads.
-However, print ads can be design by University Communications.
+However, print ads can be designed by University Communications.

 - Getting a reporter to write a news story on your event takes time and patience: To get a public service announcement on the radio, contact the radio stations in the area you’re targeting.
 We have a list and can share that with you.
 Think about your target audience.
 If you want to reach high school students, for example, don’t spend time sending PSA requests to an oldies station.

 If you want a news story to run in advance of the event to generate more interest, that takes a little more work.